 The Wildcats might have the best front four in the league, led by end Jeremy Jarmon and tackles Myron Pryor and Corey Peters.
-The Tide use only three down linemen in their 3-4 alignment, but all three are talented and productive.
+The Tide uses only three down linemen in its 3-4 alignment, but all three are talented and productive.
 Keep an eye on Terrence Cody, a 6-foot-5, 365-pound plugger in the middle.

 Both teams are deep, talented, and have been performing at a high level.
 UK's cornerback tandem of Trevard Lindley and David Jones have been in lockdown mode through four games.
 Alabama safety Justin Woodall is tied for the SEC lead in interceptions with three, including one returned for a touchdown.